-For most logistics companies, delivery startups, and operations teams, the useful question is not whether an app can be built for a fixed low number.
-The useful question is which version of the platform should be built first, which integrations are business-critical, and which features can wait until the team has real operational data.
+For logistics companies, delivery startups, and operations teams, the useful question is not whether an app can be built for a fixed low number.
+The useful question is which version should be built first, which integrations are business-critical, and which features can wait until the team has real operational data.
 If you already have a rough feature list, start with the custom software cost estimator to frame the likely scope before requesting a detailed quote.

 Quick Answer: How Much Does Logistics App Development Cost?